40-Year Mortgage: What You Need to Know

 A 40-year mortgage could make sense if:

-• You plan to refinance to a different mortgage term in the future.
-If you need to keep monthly costs as low as possible and refinance at a later date, such as when you’re renovating your home, then you may want to consider a 40-year mortgage.
+• You plan to refinance your mortgage in the future: If you need to keep monthly costs as low as possible and refinance at a later date, such as when you’re renovating your home, then you may want to consider a 40-year mortgage.

-As mentioned previously, the high cost of a 40-year mortgage is a major drawback.
-The total amount of the mortgage works out to be hundreds of thousands more when compared with a traditional 30-year mortgage.
+The high cost of a 40-year mortgage is a major drawback.
+The total amount of the mortgage works out to be hundreds of thousands more than a traditional 30-year mortgage.
 Be sure you’re aware of the increased costs and risks before committing to a 40-year mortgage.

 The Takeaway